scottx611x/CSCI-S-40/Lecture/Lectures.md

   - CPU Cycles
   - Lost Time
   - Almost $22 billion lost annually to spam (in 2004)
+- No silver bullet to preventing spam
+- Adopt a layered approach
 -

 ## Lecture 14: